-Friedreich’s ataxia (FA) – a genetic condition that affects the nervous system and muscles – is caused by defects in a gene called frataxin (FXN).
-This gene encodes for a protein that is essential for the proper functioning of mitochondria, energy-producing factories within the cell.
+Friedreich’s ataxia (FA), a genetic condition that affects the nervous system and muscles, is caused by a mutation in a gene called frataxin (FXN).
+The FXN gene provides instructions for the frataxin protein, which is essential for the proper functioning of mitochondria, the energy-producing factories within the cell.

 Genetic cause of FA

-The genetic defect that causes FA is an expansion of a GAA trinucleotide repeat.
+The genetic defect that causes Friedreich’s ataxia is an expansion of a GAA trinucleotide repeat.
 Each gene consists of a coding sequence made up of four chemical units called nucleotides – adenine (A), cytosine (C), guanine (G), and thymine (T).

-In the FXN gene, there is a region where three nucleotides, GAA, are repeated several times (between 5 to 33 times).
-In people with FA, the number of repeats is increased (ranging from 66 repeats to more than 1000 repeats) in both copies of the FXN gene.
+In the FXN gene, there is a region where three nucleotides, GAA, are repeated several times (from 5 to 33 times).
+The number of repeats in people with FA is increased (ranging from 66 repeats to more than 1,000 repeats) in both copies of the FXN gene.

-The length of the GAA trinucleotide repeat appears to be related to the age of onset, the degree of severity, and pace of progression of the symptoms; people with GAA segments repeated fewer than 300 times tend to have a later appearance of symptoms (after age 25) than those with larger GAA trinucleotide repeats.
+The length of the GAA trinucleotide repeat appears to be related to the age of onset, the degree of severity, and pace of progression of the symptom.
+People with GAA segments repeated fewer than 300 times tend to have a later onset of symptoms (after age 25) than those with larger GAA trinucleotide repeats.

-Around two percent of people with FA have an expanded GAA trinucleotide repeat in one copy and a different kind of mutation in the other copy of the FXN gene.
-In most of these cases, the other mutation changes a single coding nucleotide, (called a point mutation), within the FXN gene.
+Around 2 percent of people with FA have an expanded GAA trinucleotide repeat in one copy and a different type of mutation in the other copy of the FXN gene.
+In most of these cases, the other mutation changes a single coding nucleotide (called a point mutation), within the FXN gene.

-Although it is not clear how these mutations cause FA, scientists think that the frataxin protein controls the production of energy in the mitochondria.
+Although it is not clear how these mutations cause Friedreich’s ataxia, scientists think the frataxin protein controls the production of energy in the mitochondria.
 Frataxin keeps iron in a bound form and provides it for the synthesis of mitochondrial enzymes used to produce energy.
-When frataxin is lacking, all of the iron is in the free form, which cannot be utilized for mitochondrial enzyme synthesis, resulting in a disruption in the production of energy.
-Free iron accumulates resulting in a buildup of harmful reactive molecules (free radicals), damaging and destroying the cells.
+When there’s a lack of frataxin, all the iron is in free-form, which cannot be utilized for mitochondrial enzyme synthesis, resulting in a disruption in the production of energy.
+Free iron then accumulates, resulting in a buildup of harmful reactive molecules (called free radicals), damaging and destroying the cells.

-Since mitochondria is an essential source of energy, cells in the brain, spinal cord, and muscles, which require a lot of energy are particularly vulnerable to mitochondrial problems and become easily damaged by an insufficient energy supply, leading to the signs and symptoms of FA.
+Since mitochondria is an essential source of energy, cells in the brain, spinal cord, and muscles, which require a lot of energy, are particularly vulnerable to mitochondrial problems and become easily damaged by an insufficient energy supply.
+This leads to the signs and symptoms of Friedreich’s ataxia.